Plymouth History Museums

 Website: www.plymouthantiquariansociety.org/historic.htm

 Built in 1749, the Spooner House is a historic house museum that was the home of the Spooner family for nearly 200 years.
-The house was built Hannah Jackson in 1749 but was later sold to Deacon Ephraim Spooner, who was a local merchant and patriot during the American Revolution.
+The house was built by Hannah Jackson in 1749 but was later sold to Deacon Ephraim Spooner, who was a local merchant and patriot during the American Revolution.

-The deacon’s descendants included mariners, abolitionists, farmers, merchants and reformers who lived in the house until 1954 when the last Spooner occupant died and bequeathed the house to be a historical museum.
+The deacon’s descendants included mariners, abolitionists, farmers, merchants, and reformers who lived in the house until 1954, when the last Spooner occupant died and bequeathed the house to be a historical museum.

 1677 Harlow Old Fort House: